 Another mystery is that of John’s wife Celestine/Celestia.
 Noted as a widow in the 1870 census, Celestine was only 30 at the time of John’s passing.
 She later married Thomas Edmunds.
 Abbreviated as Thos, he is noted as a wheelwright (someone who repairs wooden wheels) in the Census description.
 Celestia Joyce’s grave on the better condition stone at Kempsville Baptist Church describes her as the “beloved wife of Thos Edmonds”.
 Yet there is record of another wife prior to, and seemingly at the same time as Celestia by the name of Mary E. Edmunds who lived around 1840-1901.
 Edward D.Joyce’s gravestone was located there with a birthdate of 1874 and per the 1880 Census, he was five years old, deaf and dumb and the son of John and Celesia Joyce.
 His gravestone reads “Beneath this stone in soft repose is laid a mother’s dearest pride.”
 He passed away at 1898 at 24 years of age.
 His mother passed just five years later in 1903 at 55 years of age.
 Wouldn’t it be unusual for one person to have two gravestones?
 Why would Edward share the Joyce last name and dwelling number of John M. Joyce on the census data when he was born five years past John’s death?
 I like to think that Thomas took Celestia and Edward into his family to protect them during their hardship after John’s passing, especially given the disability he endured.
 These may be mysteries that remain peacefully unsolved along the quiet banks of Lake Joyce.

 The railroad from Norfolk to the Virginia Beach oceanfront opened in 1883, pushing the farms further south and west, and changing the area to one of tourism.
 Beach cottages dotted the lands on the western section of Lake Joyce.
 And to the East, Baylake Pines was developed in the 1950s.
 More recently, Bayville at Lake Joyce was developed from lands that belonged to the former Baylake Pines private school.
 Today, Lake Joyce is a private lake and a hub of recreation, surrounded by homes.
-As the only lake in Virginia Beach that allows power watercraft, boaters and paddlers of all kinds respectfully enjoy and protect the natural beauty of the area.
+As the only lake in Virginia Beach that allows high speed power watercraft, boaters and paddlers of all kinds respectfully enjoy and protect the natural beauty of the area.
 Residents have pride in this fresh water lake that is sourced by aquifers and houses a manmade island known as Treasure Island, or Blackbeard’s Island, where even more mysteries (and possibly a treasure) lie buried, forever content to be undeveloped and undiscovered.

 Information in this article is pulled from the Sargeant Memorial Collection at the Slover Library in Norfolk, Ancestry.com, local cemetery plots, and with the assistance of local historian Robert Perrine of Old Donation Episcopal Church.